EvWilson/spelunk.nvim/README.md

 - Statusline customization - show the number of bookmarks in the current buffer via [lualine.nvim](https://github.com/nvim-lualine/lualine.nvim)
 - Also!:
 	- Sign column index display
-	- Mark aliases
+	- Bookmark aliases
-	- Show grammar context surrounding marks, via Treesitter integration
+	- Show grammar context surrounding bookmarks, via Treesitter integration

 See the `faqs/` directory for more custom setup guides.